News

 | Athletics

-The 17³Ô¹Ï Panther Athletes of the Week for the week of September 29-October 5 are Lacey MacLauchlan, Field Hockey; and Jared Murphy, Men's Soccer.
-17³Ô¹Ï Athletics and Recreation showcases these talented athletes in order to recognize their hard work and dedication to their respective sports.
-17³Ô¹Ï Athletes of the Week are also nominated to Atlantic University Sport and Canadian...
+The 17³Ô¹Ï Panther Athletes of the Week for the week of November 17-23 are Laura Power, Women's Basketball; and Geoff Doane, Men's Basketball.
+17³Ô¹Ï Athletics and Recreation showcases these talented athletes to recognize their hard work and dedication to their respective sports.
+17³Ô¹Ï Athletes of the Week are also nominated to Atlantic University Sport and Canadian Interuniversity...